jpaublant/jpaublant/README.md

 - 👋 Hi, I’m Julien Paublant
 - 👀 I’m interested in Data Science (Machine learning and Deep learning)
 - 📫 You can reach me by email : julien-paublant&hotmail.fr
-- I worked on two different project on Github last year :
+- I worked on two differents projects on Github last year :
-- - a rubiks cube solver with Computer Vision (https://github.com/alexpetit/Rubiks_solver)
+- - a rubiks cube's solver with Computer Vision (https://github.com/alexpetit/Rubiks_solver)
 - - a chatbot with the framework Rasa (https://github.com/louiseslb/projet_chatbot)
 <!---
 jpaublant/jpaublant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.